Prompting Language Models for Linguistic Structure: Structured Prompting Results

 \section{Structured Prompting Results}

 We measure the performance of \textit{structured prompting} on three sequence tagging tasks.
-The aims of this evaluation are to (1) validate that structured prompting follows prior prompting setups in terms of model and k-shot scaling trends and (2) investigate the extent to which the approach extracts these structures from the model.
+This evaluation aims to (1) validate that structured prompting follows prior prompting setups in terms of model and k-shot scaling trends and (2) investigate the extent to which the approach extracts these structures from the model.
 We then quantify the types of errors made with structured prompting.